 MEMPHIS ARTISTS FOR CHANGE

-We are an artist-powered community and economic development organization.
-Memphis Artists for Change (MAC) creates opportunities for community-sanctioned change in underserved neighborhoods.
+We are an arts-centered, community and economic development organization.
+Memphis Artists for Change (MAC) weaves arts into the creation of opportunities for community-sanctioned change in underserved neighborhoods.

 Tameka Daniel (Greer) founded MAC in 2012 with the goal of empowering communities to embrace their identity.
 She realized that the artists in her network could lead community service initiatives.
 She encouraged artists and partnering organizations to collaborate and help fulfill community goals.
 As a group, they determined that the areas of focus would be to lessen the impacts of poverty and assist families in need.